mklarman/bookie/README.md

  Sign up.
 Get a client.
 Generate client action.
 View action.
 Grade wagers.

  To generate client action:  need access to the client form.
 Need arrays on the page that house choices for bet amounts, bet types, teams(the name of the Team model; loop through teams and look for the "on" field, if on then put team.name in the array.)

+ select the client;
+ Read the client attributes from his form for stakes and bet types.
+Each response points to an array or choices.
+Take a sample of those arrays to fill in wager form.
+Run if statements off of wager type to see how many teams you need.
+Sample the team arrays wich will be the team names of the Team model that is turned om.
+Seperate teams by sport and totals by sport.
+For totals need to add an attribute to the team model: "Under Ravens 48.5"

+ for new wager

+ once eligible teams are sorted, fill in the teams and spreads on the wager form. have to do a length check on eligible arrays and make the proper wager choice, then fill in the teams using the proper arrays, gonna have to do a